NHSLeadership/nightingale-2-0/README.md

  - Userguide for theme customiser and options is available at https://digital.leadershipacademy.nhs.uk/digital-capabilities/websites/nightingale-theme-user-guide/

 ## Optional Settings
- - `Cookie Notice plugin` - This adds a cookie notice banner to your site.
-You can modify the text that displays, and this gives your users an easy to use way of opting out of cookies.
-This, however, is an implied consent approach to cookies.
-If you wish to have an informed consent route to cookie adoption, you will need an alternative solution.
- - This theme will suggest you pull in the [NHS.UK Frontend Library](https://github.com/nhsuk/nhsuk-frontend) via `node` if you install using the optional commands above
+ - This theme will suggest you pull in the [NHS.UK Frontend Library](https://github.com/nhsuk/nhsuk-frontend) via `node` if you install using the optional commands above for local development of the theme itself.
- - [Gutenberg](https://en-gb.wordpress.org/plugins/gutenberg/) - this will be prompted as a suggested install on theme activation and is a requirement for the NHS Blocks plugin.
-This extends the native Gutenberg WP functionality to include latest developments.
 - [Google Tag Manager](https://wordpress.org/plugins/duracelltomi-google-tag-manager/) - This is an easy way to install the Google Tag Manager code on your site.
 Once installed and activated go to Settings -> Google Tag Manager and enter your Google Tag Manager ID in the box.
 Under 'Container code placement' choose 'Custom (needs tweak in your template)'.
 You don't need to add anything else to the theme as this code has been added for you.